 Here are several most common types of software development projects.

 - Adding bespoke software features/integrations to a current solution

 - Designing a web application

 Even small projects may be challenging.
 So custom software development costs also depend on your software’s complexity.
 It’s preliminary about the number of modules, screens, and features to develop.
 A small project may take about a month, while an advanced one may last more than a year.

 Besides, based on your project’s complexity, a project manager will define the talents you need and the number of specialists to involve.

 If you’re not a startup developing a brand new solution, you probably have an existing database or at least certain information you want to keep.
 So when building your software, the development team should migrate this data or integrate the current storage into the new system.

-It’s another vital aspect to consider in your custom project estimation.
+It’s another vital aspect to consider when estimating the cost of your custom software development project.
 Moving databases from legacy software is a complex process requiring time and resource investments.
 What’s more, it may result in numerous pitfalls and potential challenges.
-According to a recent study, budget overrun (39%) and extended downtime (66%) are among the most common data migration risks.
+According to a recent study, only 36% of data migration projects meet planned budgets, and 66% get delivered on time.

 4. Team Size and Location